Rob Hammond: First to Defend his Dissertation in the Muma College of Business Doctor of Business Administration program

 TAMPA (April 17, 2017) -- Rob Hammond enrolled in the Muma College of Business' Doctor of Business Administration program because he wanted to research and revolutionize the way sales teams do their jobs.

 It's been two years since Hammond was accepted into the inaugural class of the program.
 Now, his research is done and he successfully defended his dissertation, "Avoiding the Carnage: A Guidebook Through Sales Transformation," last week, becoming the first DBA doctoral candidate to do that.
-He also is half-a-year ahead of his cohorts.
+He also is half-a-year ahead of his classmates.
 A handful of the 22 may get their chance by June, the rest later in the year.
 The program works around busy schedules of working executives, so the dissertation defenses are staggered.

 The DBA program's students are not your typical doctoral candidates.
-Hammond and most of his cohorts have been executives for decades.
+Hammond and most of his peers have been executives for decades.
 The program reaches out to these corporate leaders, offering the opportunity to earn a doctoral degree with which they can boost a career or consider a profession change, possibly, to university teaching.

-In a room filled with cohorts and business professors, Hammond explained his research and faced some tough questions and feedback on what will become a handbook for managers on the complexities of training sales teams.
+In a room filled with colleagues and business professors, Hammond explained his research and faced some tough questions and feedback on what will become a handbook for managers on the complexities of training sales teams.

 "The DBA has provided value on multiple levels," he said in an interview earlier in the week.
 "First, I cherish the relationships that have developed as part of the program.
 Second, I gained new insights about me.
 Third, I improved and sharpened skills that I've been able to apply directly to my work."